libellux/Libellux-Up-and-Running/docs/ossec/README.md

 client@ubuntu:~$ sudo /var/ossec/bin/ossec-control restart
 ```

-To confirm that our agent now is active run the following command from the server.
+To confirm that our agent now is active, run the following command from the server.

 ```console{1,5}
 server@ubuntu:~$ sudo /var/ossec/bin/agent_control -lc